httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

 and send an `Unencoded-Digest` field using any algorithm or omit the field entirely.
 It is not a protocol error if preferences are ignored.
 Applications that use `Unencoded-Digest` and `Want-Unencoded-Digest` can define expectations or constraints that operate in addition to this specification.
+Ignored preferences are an application-specific concern.

 `Want-Unencoded-Digest` is of type `Dictionary` where each: